 3 Ways Intermittent Fasting Can Balance Your Hormones

-When utilized correctly, I have seen Intermittent Fasting reverse insulin resistance, decrease symptoms of chronic fatigue, normalize menstrual cycles, and decrease anxiety.
+When utilized correctly, I have seen Intermittent Fasting help reduce insulin resistance, decrease symptoms of chronic fatigue, improve menstrual cycles, and decrease feelings of anxiety.
 The magic lies in three main factors: autophagy (watch THIS video for more deets), gut healing, and hormone balance.
 Today, I want to focus specifically on hormone balance, because this is the area that gets most affected if Intermittent Fasting isn't done properly with up-to-date nutrient timing tools.

 A bit of background